Fall 2021 Housing Application Process | Important Dates & Deadlines

-Again, our heartfelt recommendation to you if you are a first-term student is direct and unambiguous: Secure Qasid Housing.
+Again, our heartfelt recommendation to you if you are an individual, first-term student is direct and unambiguous: Procure the convenience of Qasid Housing.
 Then, as your Arabic proficiency and comfort level with Jordan deepen over the subsequent 3 to 6 months, you may choose to either continue in Qasid Housing for subsequent terms, or venture off to find housing that may be more spacious, less expensive, located in your favorite type of neighborhood, or is somehow better optimized for what matters to you most via Independent Housing.

 The best way to describe Qasid Housing is as the antithesis of the type of housing detailed in the “pain points” section above.
 In other words, Qasid Housing features the following:

 - A done-for-you, complete solution | Besides completing the application, making timely payment, and showing up with your bags, there is virtually nothing else for you to do.
 Our team does everything behind the scenes, and will prepare your residence in time for your arrival, including being taken directly from the airport in our Wi-Fi enabled cars straight to your move-in ready apartment.

 - Reliable and rapid internet at no extra charge | We’ve made a special arrangement with one of the country’s leading internet service providers to grant our residents a level of service similar to what they offer leased-line business clients.
 Moreover, because of registration and regulation issues, this type of service is out-of-reach for the vast majority of students and travelers to Jordan.
 So we contract with the internet service provider, and pass along a fast, stable connection with 200 Gb monthly download limits—all at no additional cost.
 Best of all, it’s ready for you to connect to before your travel bags hit the ground.